epigen/LIQUORICE/docs/source/intro.rst

 What ``LIQUORICE`` does
 ***********************

-``LIQUORICE`` addresses two problems regarding the quantification of epigenetic signatures from a coverage signal:
+``LIQUORICE`` addresses two problems regarding the quantification of epigenetic signatures from a sequencing coverage signal:

 -  Coverage is influenced by bias-factors, such as GC-content, mappability and other factors related to sequence composition
--  The coverage signal needs to be summarized over all regions in a region-set, and needs to be quantified as a number that is robust and comparable between samples.
+-  The coverage signal needs to be summarized over all regions in a region-set, and needs to be quantified as a number that is robust and comparable between samples

 In a first step, ``LIQUORICE`` trains a bias-model, which learns the association between bias-factors and coverage.
 Then, the trained model is used to correct the coverage signal in the regions of interest.
 Finally, the signal is